MikyGus/ConsoleMenu/README.md

 A selection is moved by UP, DOWN, LEFT and RIGHT arrows.

 The first rendered selection is not automatic, but is instead rendered first time the selection moves.
-Use ```IMenuItem.ContentRenderer.IsSelected``` property to set the first selection and the selection will be rendered at the next call of ```Render()```
+Use ```IMenuItem.Content.IsSelected``` property to set the first selection and the selection will be rendered at the next call of ```Render()```

 ```csharp
 	MenuItem subMenu = new MenuItem("My SubMenu #1");